-Apple's iPhones trail Samsung, Google devices in internet speeds
+Apple's iPhones trail Samsung, Google devices in Internet speeds

 You are here

-[SAN FRANCISCO] If you paid top dollar for the iPhone X and Apple Inc.'s other flagship smartphones expecting the fastest mobile internet speeds around, you won't like these results.
+IF you paid top dollar for the iPhone X and Apple Inc's other flagship smartphones expecting the fastest mobile Internet speeds around, you won't like these results.

-Apple's iPhone 8, iPhone 8 Plus and $1,000 iPhone X trail the latest smartphones from Samsung Electronics Co. and Alphabet Inc.'s Google in download speeds, according to data from Ookla LLC, a company that provides the most popular online service for measuring the speed of an internet connection with its Speedtest app and website.
+Apple's iPhone 8, iPhone 8 Plus and US$1,000 iPhone X trail the latest smartphones from Samsung Electronics Co and Alphabet Inc's Google in download speeds, according to data from Ookla LLC, a company that provides the most popular online service for measuring the speed of an Internet connection with its Speedtest app and website.

-Ookla's data are important because they are created by users -- not in a corporate lab -- and encompass the range of random real-world conditions that affect performance like distance from cellular towers and network congestion.
+Ookla's data is important because they are created by users - not in a corporate lab - and encompass the range of random real-world conditions that affect performance like distance from cellular towers and network congestion.
 Ookla said it hosts millions of tests a day and has done 20 billion in total.

 "With both LTE-Advanced speeds and Apple's custom-designed A11 Bionic, the smartest and most powerful chip ever in a smartphone, iPhone 8, iPhone 8 Plus and iPhone X provide an incredibly fast wireless experience that can easily handle today's most demanding tasks," an Apple spokeswoman said in a statement.
 "With up to 27 LTE bands, more than any other smartphone in the world, these iPhones also provide the best worldwide LTE coverage."